 Introduction

-This Operational Document (OD) is supplementary to the IECEx Conformity Mark Regulations, IECEx 04 and Operational Document OD 022, Procedures for obtaining an IECEx Conformity Mark Licence and defines the Terms and Conditions applicable to holders of an IECEx Conformity Mark Licence, eg manufacturers.
+This Operational Document (OD) is supplementary to the IECEx Conformity Mark Rules, IECEx 04 and Operational Document OD 422, Rules and Procedures for the granting of Licenses to issue and use the IECEx Conformity Mark and defines the Terms and Conditions applicable to holders of an IECEx Conformity Mark License, eg manufacturers.

-It is a requirement of IECEx 04 and OD 022 that a holder of an IECEx Conformity Mark Licence must hold a valid IECEx Certificate of Conformity, issued and maintained in accordance with IECEx 02.
+It is a requirement of IECEx 04 and OD 422 that a holder of an IECEx Conformity Mark License must hold a valid IECEx Certificate of Conformity, issued and maintained in accordance with IECEx 02.

 Terms and Definitions